PdxCodeGuild/advjs-curriculum/final-exam-study-guide.md

 * demonstrate understanding of the asynchronous nature of javascript
   * callbacks, promises, etc.
 * use route parameters to extract values out of URLs
+* use curl, postman, or web browser to send HTTP requests to test out routes on your server

 ## Helpful Hints